 As much as I enjoyed the Nest Wifi, I’d be lying if I said it was perfect.
 It’s pretty close, though.
 Here are a few things that aren’t so great about Nest Wifi:

 - It can’t handle much more than 250-300Mbps connections.
-If you have an ultra-fast network connection the Nest Wifi won’t be able to take full advantage of it.
+If you have an ultra-fast network connection, the Nest Wifi won’t be able to take full advantage of it.
 Sure it might occasionally manage to pull in above 300Mbps, but that’s not typical.
 That said, average US household connections are at or under 100Mbps, so I don’t think this will be an issue for most.

-- The points aren’t as fast as the router.
-In order to make room for the Assistant features in the point without making it too bulky, Google decided to cut out some radios.
-While the Nest Wifi router has AC2200 MU-MIMO 4×4 and 2×2 radios, the point relies on AC1200 MU-MIMO 2×2 (2.4/5GHz) radios.
-Overall I still got reasonably good speeds near the points, but it still seems like a strange decision.
+- The Points aren’t as fast as the router.
+In order to make room for the Assistant features in the Point without making it too bulky, Google decided to cut out some radios.
+While the Nest Wifi router has AC2200 MU-MIMO 4×4 and 2×2 radios, the Point relies on AC1200 MU-MIMO 2×2 (2.4/5GHz) radios.
+Overall I still got reasonably good speeds near the Points, but it still seems like a strange decision.

 - Not enough ethernet ports.
-As mentioned before, there’s only one extra ethernet port on the router and none on the points.
+As mentioned before, there’s only one extra ethernet port on the router and none on the Points.
 This means you’ll need to use a switch or something if you want more direct ethernet connections in your home.

 - More advanced functions require a second app.
 While most of Nest Wifi’s functions can be performed from the Home app, some of the more advanced settings will require you to download the Google Wifi app.
-Google says that the Home app will eventually support all the core features of the Nest Wifi so this is more of a temporary situation.
+Google says that the Home app will eventually support all the core features of the Nest Wifi, so this is more of a temporary situation.

 - No support for OnHub users.
-Unfortunately the Google OnHub router is not compatible with Google Nest Wifi.
+Unfortunately, the Google OnHub router is not compatible with Google Nest Wifi.

-Google Nest Wifi review: Should you buy it?
+Google Nest Wifi review: The verdict